c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] Oversized text frames do not influence downstream content position.
 - [ ] Text-frame height is not being used to simulate paragraph spacing.
 - [ ] Heading spacing is measured from visible text rather than empty frame boundaries.
+- [ ] Tight text frames are used for clean geometry, but their boundaries are not treated as the hierarchy-spacing reference.
+- [ ] Changing a text frame's unused internal height does not change the intended visible text-to-text spacing.
+- [ ] No hierarchy spacing is validated solely by comparing text-frame coordinates.

 ---

 ## Cross-Page Heading Spacing Verification